G33KatWork/atxtiny-hal/README.md

 ## General TODOs:

-* Implement SPI and UART `embedded_hal_nb` traits
+* Implement SPI `embedded_hal_nb` traits

-* FIXME: When releasing a pin from the portmux, we never mux back to GPIO.
+* FIXME: When releasing a pin from the portmux, we never mux back to the default pinset.
 We should do that when releasing all the pinsets

 * FIXME: move all the pin modes in portmux from Output<Sateless> to Peripheral<PERI> to avoid type conflicts?
 Already done for TWI and EVOUT